Znarkus/jquery.scrollNav/README.md

 ## Features

-- Intellegently detect what "page" is scrolled into view.
+- Intelligently detect what "page" is scrolled into view.
 - Optionally set scroll offset.